-This handy guidebook describes the 730km Way of St James pilgrim route from Le Puy-en-Valey in central France to Saint-Jean-Pied-de-Port in the Pyrenees.
-The camino route descriptions include the history of the pilgrimage, places of interest and accommodation.
-Suitable for all abilities but a basic level of fitness is required due to the distance.
+Guidebook to the Way of St James pilgrim route, describing the 730km French section of the Camino de Santiago route from Le Puy-en-Valey in central France to Saint-Jean-Pied-de-Port in the Pyrenees, including pilgrimage history, points of interest, links to other routes and accommodation.
+Suitable for all abilities but basic fitness is required.

 far from flat but requires no specialist equipment and can be undertaken, with appropriate preparation, by anyone of average health and fitness

 starts in the volcanic Velay region of France, passes through the Margeride, over the Aubrac plateau, the causse before Cahors and the flat Landes region before reaching the foothills of the Pyrenees and the Basque country; interesting churches, cathedrals, historic monunments and vernacular architecture along the way